 One of the things I love about going into other people’s spaces is just seeing character of a place through the objects arranged within it.

 On our ride back to the neighborhood, we passed by the vast empty land that had once been Finkl and Sons steel plant.
 Just a short time ago, you could still ride by and see molten metal glowing and sparks flying.
 That is a kind of building I want to explore.
-Architecture is said to be the primary theme behind Open House Chicago, and in addition to the architecture, it’s also about the history, the people who use the spaces, and what goes on inside today.
+Architecture is the primary theme behind Open House Chicago.
+Yet that lead directly to the history, the people who use the spaces, and what goes on inside today.